 The cloud is an essential asset of this indicator because it represents the support and resistance zones.

-The EURUSD 1-hour chart below is an excellent example of how the Ichimoku cloud draws the support and resistance areas on the chart.
-The price of the EURUSD hovers below the cloud, which can be interpreted as a bear market.
+The EURUSD 1-hour chart below is an excellent example of how the Ichimoku cloud draws the support and resistance areas on the chart—the price of the EURUSD hovers below the cloud, which can be interpreted as a bear market.

 Conversely, the bear market should be invalidated if the security’s price flips above the cloud.
 In this scenario, the market will likely shift from a downtrend to an uptrend.